Information For New Students

 Commuter Students Interested in Housing

-If you have been accepted to Fordham University but were not given housing by the Office of Admissions, please fill out the commuter form or contact the Office of Residential Life at 718-817-3080 if you have any questions about our housing waitlist.
+If you have been accepted to Fordham University but were not given housing by the Office of Admissions, please fill out the Housing Waitlist Form or contact the Office of Residential Life at 718-817-3080 if you have any questions about our housing waitlist.
 Housing is extremely limited, and first year students on the housing waitlist often are not offered housing until the first few weeks of the Fall Semester.
 However, the Office of Residential Life has frequently been able to offer many freshmen housing from the waitlist for the Spring Semester.

 What Can I Bring With Me?

 Be sure to check with your roommate to make sure you don’t bring duplicate items (like stereos, televisions, refrigerators, etc.).
 Items you should be sure to bring are:

 1. A couple of small wastebaskets for trash and recycling.
 Recycling is mandatory in residence halls.

 2. Linens (mattresses are 36" x 80" and require extra-long twin-sized sheets), pillows, blankets, towels.